Colin Lane: Solo work

 Since Lano and Woodley's farewell tour, Lane has appeared in Don's Party for the Melbourne Theatre Company, followed by a season with the Sydney Theatre Company.
 In 2008, he was cast as Pooh-Bah in Essgee Productions' The Mikado.

 Lane wrote and performed a solo cabaret show, I'm Not Sure About the Music, about a man who loses the music and finds it again.
 He performed it in the Melbourne International Comedy Festival in 2009 and again for a limited return season in 2010.

-He has made numerous appearances on Australian television, having had guest appearances on Good News Week, Spicks and Specks, Welcher & Welcher, Thank God You're Here, Neighbours, All Star Family Feud and Show Me the Movie!.
+He has made numerous appearances on Australian television, having had guest appearances on Kath & Kim, Good News Week, Spicks and Specks, Welcher & Welcher, Thank God You're Here, Neighbours, All Star Family Feud and Show Me the Movie!.
 He has also been a presenter for two Nine Network shows, Wine Me, Dine Me and Kings of Comedy.
 His film credits include Jimeoin's 2005 movie The Extra, in which he played a movie extra, Danny, and the short film White Lines.

 In 2011, Lane was a fill in host on The Circle for both Gorgi Coghlan (early 2011) and Chrissie Swan (late 2011) while they both took maternity leave.
 Also in 2011, it was announced that Lane would host Ready Steady Cook replacing Peter Everett from June that year.